stanchiang/Luxyy/README.md

 - ~~load list from parse~~
 - ~~finish loading all lists~~
 - ~~tapping on the item loads the item's browseDetail~~
+- load all images async
+- update lists on each decision

 #### message page
 - ~~send and receive text messages with JSQMessagesViewController~~